21st (Service) Battalion, King's Royal Rifle Corps (Yeoman Rifles): Messines

 The one sector where the attack had only been partially successful was near the Ypres–Comines Canal, and 21st KRRC was sent there on 11 June to prepare for a fresh attack.
 Over the next two days in Ravine Wood the battalion was subjected to an intense bombardment, suffering over 200 casualties, many more than during the attack of 7 June.
 Battalion HQ was in a captured German pillbox that was under constant shellfire.
 On 14 June the battalion took part in a minor operation to improve the position, establishing posts a few hundred yards in front of the existing line.
 After six days in Ravine Wood the 21st KRRC was relieved, but during the relief a heavy German shell penetrated the HQ pillbox, causing heavy casualties to the headquarters staff of both battalions.
-21st KRRC did further spells in the front and support lines line during June, including one in the Damstrasse, before it was withdrawn to Meteren for extended rest and training.
+21st KRRC did further spells in the front and support lines during June, including one in the Damstrasse, before it was withdrawn to Meteren for extended rest and training.